spgarbet/sleev/README.md

 Part of the R package `TwoPhaseReg` as described in [this paper](https://doi.org/10.1002/sim.8876).

 Below is a simple example for running a linear regression with `sleev`.
-The complete vignette detailing all uses of example in `sleev` can be found as a [article](articles/sleev_vignette.pdf).
+The complete vignette detailing all uses of example in `sleev` can be found as an [article](articles/sleev_vignette.pdf).

 ### Install
 To install the package for GitHub, run the following in your `R` console: